 Whether a manufacturer’s review process is simple, complex or somewhere in between, internal teams need as much flexibility and automation as possible to shorten project turnaround times.
 Organizations can keep their master data up to date while coordinating their change processes in isolated work areas with workflows, ensuring data validation and providing a full audit trail for regulatory compliance.

 Meridian can ensure that the right people know when and how to accomplish a task—even if multiple people need to review the same document.
 For example, during a motor assembly project, different engineers may need to review the integrity of the motor designs and updated wiring, all while someone from the fabrication shop ensures the project itself is feasible with the available machinery.

 In addition to being used to inform users of their responsibilities, workflows are also used for automating tasks such as:

 - Creating a PDF for each file and adding a print stamp that automatically shows up when the document is printed.

 - Applying a watermark to let users know the status of a document.

 - Adding an electronic signature.

 Meridian preserves the established control of engineering data changes, keeping master data up to date while organizing change processes in dedicated project areas.
 Meridian also provides highly configurable workflows based on organizational needs to speed the exchange of project documents while preserving an accurate audit trail.

 By using Meridian’s concurrent engineering functionality, organizations can ensure that each stakeholder has the right information at the most optimal time.
 Organizations can also improve the way they exchange data and documents with contractors or vendors.

-However, Meridian puts customers at ease by empowering them with a robust engineering document management system.
+However, Meridian puts customers at ease by empowering them with a robust engineering document management (EDM) system.
 This software, enables organizational collaboration between maintenance, engineering and project teams to ensure compliance and ensure effective change control.